Last updated: 11th January 2019

-IHG is an odd ball because they operate two distinct programmes, the IHG Rewards Club and the Intercontinental Ambassador programmes valid only at Intercontinental hotels, the latter being a paid membership.
+IHG is an odd programme because they operate two distinct but parallel programmes, the IHG Rewards Club and the Intercontinental Ambassador programmes valid only at Intercontinental hotels, the latter being a paid membership.
 Whatever your status on the IHG Rewards Club, it will not be recognised at Intercontinentals, and vice versa.
 However, you can still earn points on all your stays at all IHG brand hotels.

-IHG makes it clear they have no requirement to honour any membership benefits on reward nights, though only recently did they add free internet from 1st July 2013.
+IHG makes it clear they have no requirement to honour any membership benefits on reward nights, with the exception of free internet.
 But if you get any upgrade then you should count yourself lucky.
 This rule is especially annoying if you are an Ambassador or Royal Ambassador because those are the ones with the best perks!

 The membership tiers for IHG Rewards club are:

 - Club (basic level) — 0 nights / 0 stays per year